 - Carpool with other families.
 Consider sharing driving duty with other families in your neighborhood.
 This will reduce the number of vehicles (and traffic problems) at the school.
 Plus, you'll earn a gold star for being environmentally friendly!

-With all of these tips in mind, talk to you kids about transportation safety and walking or riding around school.
-Check to make sure they understand the basics of traveling to and from school and explain safety tips they can relate to.
+Finally: Remember to talk to you kids about transportation safety and walking or riding around school.
+Check to make sure they understand the basics of traveling to and from school, like looking both ways before they cross the street.
+Their teachers can help you explain safety tips in an age-appropriate way.

 At Erie Insurance, we value your family’s safety.
 We are always thinking about ways to protect you, your loved ones and your vehicle — both this school year and every year.
 Talk to your local ERIE agent today to find the right auto insurance coverage for you and your family.